 DUE DILIGENCE PROCESSES REGARDING SLAVERY AND HUMAN TRAFFICKING

 As part of our initiative to identify and mitigate risk we conduct due diligence prior to engaging with a vendor.
-The level and content of the due diligence depends on the vendor’s risk profile and proposed activities.
+The level and content of the due diligence depends on the vendor’s risk profile and proposed

-Our Group Corporate Compliance Committee will assess any actual or suspected offence in connection with modern slavery and determine specific remedial actions.
+Our Corporate Compliance Committee will assess any actual or suspected offence in connection with modern slavery and determine specific remedial actions.
 The Committee consists of senior executive leaders from Legal, Global Quality and Compliance, Human Resources, Finance and the operational departments.

 We have in place systems to enable and protect whistle-blowers, which complement and strengthen our anti-slavery due diligence and monitoring processes.